mikecheninoulu/MMLA_realtime_visualization/README.md

 ## Usage：

+1. step one

-1. move to RealtimeOpenpose folder
+move to RealtimeOpenpose folder

 run: